 There is no system of free absences at Howard Payne University.
-To ensure that students do not miss significant instructional material that jeopardizes their success in class, students are expected to attend all class sessions.
+Students are expected to attend all class sessions to ensure they get all the necessary instructional material to aid in their success.
 Students are responsible for accounting to their instructor for absences.
 Absences are counted from the first day the class meets, not from the date the student registers.
-A student must attend class a minimum of 75% of the sessions in order to receive credit for the course.
+A student must attend class a minimum of 75% of the sessions to receive credit for the course.
 Students who fail to attend at least 75% of the class sessions may be assigned a grade of F. However, given extenuating circumstances, a student may request an opportunity to rectify the deficiencies created by their absences.
-In such cases, the faculty member may approve a plan to complete missing assignments.
+The faculty member may approve a plan to complete missing assignments in such cases.